nml20101/datasciencecoursera/CodeBook.md

  * ytest = UCI HAR Dataset/test/y_test.txt
  * ytrain = UCI HAR Dataset/train/y_train.txt
 * Subset features that contain mean or std
-Use grep to select indices in features$V2 (second column) that have mean and std
+* Use grep to select indices in features$V2 (second column) that have mean and std
-* Knowing the indices, subset Xtrain and Xtest, and features Covert subsetted features to charactertidyData1.txt Add 2 columns to Xtrain and Xtest: subject (from subjectxxx.txt) and activity (from y(xxx))
+* Knowing the indices, subset Xtrain and Xtest, and features
+* Covert subsetted features to character values
+* Add 2 columns to Xtrain and Xtest: subject (from subjectxxx.txt) and activity (from y(xxx))
 * Create labels for new columns by creating a new vector feaSubNew
 * Add new labels using colnames function
 * Merge data using rbind
 * Sort data by subject and activity using order function
 * Write tidy data using write.table or write.csv function
- * This data set is called
+ * This data set is called tidyData1.txt
 * The next step is to perform mean calculations for the columns by the subject:
  * Use split function to get a list by subject and loop over subject and perform colMeans to get averages for each subject at given activity
  * This produces TidyAverages.txt data set.